 Investigations into submarket and customer segment differences indicated that the NTG ratios were higher in distressed municipalities compared to non-distressed municipalities, and across all programs, the NTG ratios were higher for lighting installed with controls compared to standard lighting.
 This indicates the program interventions are still needed to continue to transform the market toward advanced lighting systems and toward LEDs in distressed areas.
-Table 1-2Table 1-2 shows the NTG ratios for the submarket breakout.
-In this table, EO and Small Business results were combined into an overall Downstream category and upstream measure breakouts were combined.
+Table 1-2 shows the NTG ratios for the submarket breakout.
+In this table, EO and Small Business results were combined into an overall Downstream category and Midstream measure breakouts were combined.
 These categories were collapsed because of the need to maintain large enough sample sizes and small enough precisions.
 While this set of results allows for application across different market segments, it provides less granularity at the program/measure level.

 Table 1-2.
-Submarket prospective NTG ratio
+Submarket 2021 retrospective and prospective NTG ratio